berkesas/personal-website/src/assets/pages/about.md

 ### About

  Nazar Mammedov is a software engineer specializing in web-based and cloud-delivered technologies.
 His passion is crafting seamless user experiences with React, Angular, Electron and engineering backend systems with Django, Symfony, and .NET.
 He is pursuing his master's degree in Informatics at Northeastern University in Boston.

 #### Education

-- Bachelors - Middle East Technical University
+- Bachelors - Middle East Technical University, Ankara, Turkey
-- Masters - Northeastern University (expected 2026)
+- Masters - Northeastern University (expected 2026), Boston, MA, USA
-- PhD - Brown University
+- PhD - Brown University, Providence, RI, USA

 #### Certifications